 Forest Evashevski, who passed away in October 2009, guided the Continentals to a 5-2 record as head coach in 1941.
 Evashevski went on to lead Washington State University for two seasons and the University of Iowa for nine more.
 He coached Iowa to two Rose Bowl victories, and the Football Writers Association of America recognized the 1958 team as national champions.
 Former players have gone on to great things in the coaching ranks as well.
-Herb Hand '90 in his fourth year as the offensive line coach and run game coordinator at Vanderbilt University.
-Sean Ryan '94 is the quarterbacks coach in his seventh year on the staff of the NFL's New York Giants.
+Herb Hand '90 is the offensive line coach at Penn State and Sean Ryan '94 is the quarterbacks coach in his seventh year on the staff of the NFL's New York Giants.
 Joe Gilbert '87 is the offensive line coach in his second year with the NFL's Indianapolis Colts, and Tim Berbenich '02 is an offensive assistant with the Colts in his 10th year as an NFL coach.